While some have found it harder to stay active during lockdowns, many have found a renewed appreciation for being healthy and fit by exercising.

-The importance of face masks has since soared since the pandemic happened.
-However, secure face masks with earloops that'll stay in place when you keep active outdoors are also crucial.
-Stay protected from light winds, sunburns on your cheeks and neck whenever you're going fishing, hiking, or even running with a bandana face mask!
+Stay protected from light winds, and sunburns on your cheeks and neck whenever you’re going fishing, hiking, or even running with a bandana face mask!

 • Resistance Bands.

-There’s a reason why physical therapists also call resistance bands rehabilitation bands.
-These bands aren’t just great for exercises, but they’re also excellent for strength training for specific muscles.
+Also called rehabilitation bands, they aren’t just great for exercises, but they’re also excellent for strength training for specific muscles.
 These elastic tools are great for working your chest, arms, back, glutes, and more!

 • Touch Screen Gloves.

-Are you looking to spend time in colder regions?
-Or, do you need an extra-secure grip when you're active?
-Then, a good pair of touch screen gloves are essential for you.
-Grab a form-fitting pair or even reflective ones when you're off to go running, biking, hiking, or even driving!
+Grab aform-fitting pair oreven reflective ones when you’re off to go running, biking, hiking, or even driving!
 These gloves are also great as glove liners for skiing or snowboarding.
-You don't even have to take off these pairs when using your phone!
+You don’t even have to take off these pairs when using your phone!